joshed-io/aud/README.md

 ### Listen to your log files with `aud`

 `aud` is an open source utility that plays tones in response to input.
-Usage is simple:
+Using it is easy:

 ``` bash
 $ tail -f access.log | aud
 ```

-Here's a few ways to use `aud`:
+Here's a few things you can use `aud` for:

 + Hear an alert when a log contains an exception.
 + Learn the *rhythm* of a system, like you would a car engine.